Blue Demons will face six teams that advanced to the NCAA tournament last season

 Contact Coach Erin Chastain

-DePaul head coach Erin Chastain entered her fifth season leading the women's soccer program in 2011 after being named the program's third head coach on March 1, 2007.
+DePaul head coach Erin Chastain entered her seventh season leading the women's soccer program in 2013 after being named the program's third head coach on March 1, 2007.

 Playing perhaps the most difficult schedule in program history, the Blue Demons went 3-14-1 in 2011.
 They were so close to turning in another successful season with four overtime losses and one overtime tie.
 Nine of their losses were decided by a single goal.
 The young team routinely had five freshmen and four sophomores on the field as it went through a transformative and growing process.